essjmeha/Assignment_Predicting_future_outcomes/README.md

 Age is not a useful variable to determine the number of loyalty points, and had no correlation.
 Individually, spending scores and renumeration are not enough to accurately predict loyalty points.
 Combining both using a multiple linear regression offered more accurate insights.
 82.7% of loyalty points can be explained by a combination of renumeration and spending scores.
 This is a strong correlation for predicting loyalty points.
+50% of customers earn between £30.34k and £63.96k.
+The mean spending score is 50 (out of 100).
+The mean loyalty points is 1578 points.
+I used K clusters, as it is mainly used to unlabelled data.
+To determine the ideal number of clusters I used both the Elbow and silhouette methods and settled on 4 clusters.
+This was supported by using a pairplot that clearly showed 4 defined clusters.
+The biggest cluster is group 0 (red) with 994 customers (accounting for 50% of customers).
+The second biggest cluster is group 2 (blue) with 652 (32.6%) of customers The spending scores of group 0 is only slight better than group 2.
+Group 2 spending score is spread across the whole range.
+How is the spending score calculated?
+I've assumed it takes into account the total spends, how often they shop with Turtle Games, and their average spend per order.
+If these customers are shopping little and often Turtle Games could target these customers to slightly increase their spend.
+Something as simple as offering free delivery or extra loyalty points for their next x orders could permanently increased their spending habit.
+Within group 0 (the biggest cluster) most spending scoring is between 40 and 60 with loyalty points between 1000 and 2000.
+A campaign to encourage this group to place 1 extra order should increase their loyalty points, spending score, and Turtle Games overall sales for the season.